 In partnership with the UK Collaborative Centre for Housing Evidence, Policy Scotland will be holding the second annual Scottish Housing Policy Conference on Wednesday 24 April at the COSLA Conference Centre in Edinburgh.

-In this blog, Professor Duncan Maclennan introduces the theme for the 2019 conference.
+Here Professor Duncan Maclennan introduces the theme for the 2019 conference:

 Housing sits at the core of the economic and social lives of households, it reflects and shapes their household activity patterns and the cities and neighbourhoods in which they live and work.
 Housing always has complex, recursive relationships between growth and inclusion and place always has a mediating role in these relationships.
 The Scottish Government have maintained a strong commitment to delivering substantial programmes of affordable housing.
 They have also strongly embraced the notion of ‘inclusive growth’ and it is one of their central policy narratives.
 Surprisingly there has been little reflection of the connections between housing and inclusive growth in the Scottish policy debate.
 This conference seeks to restore housing to the centre of inclusion policy debate and, importantly, delivery by presenting both fresh research insights and reflections on past, successful Scottish policy.